Appearance

 // function code goes here

 Keep in mind that this is just one way to call a PHP function using an onclick event.
-There are other ways to do it, such as using a form and a submit button, or using AJAX to send an asynchronous request to the server.
+There are other ways to do it, such as using a form with a submit button, or using the fetch API to send asynchronous requests.